-In a marriage,» Read more about: How is Debt Shared in a Divorce? » Read more 6 mins read
+If you are wondering how you can go about dividing a shared business,» Read more about: What Happens to a Shared Business During a Divorce? » Read more 6 mins read

-If you and your spouse are going through a divorce,» Read more about: Who Gets Custody of a Pet After Divorce? » Read more 5 mins read
+If you decide to move on from your marriage through divorce,» Read more about: How to Have an Amicable Divorce » Read more 5 mins read

 Divorce is tough for all those involved, but it can be especially difficult for children.
 After a divorce, parents may notice changes in their children, such as plummeting grades, loss of interest in activities they once enjoyed, distancing from friends and behavioural problems.
 A child’s response to a divorce may be influenced by his or her age, maturity and personality, as well as the way the parents handle the situation.

 If you want to limit the adverse effects your divorce has on your children,» Read more about: Common Mistakes Parents Make When Going Through a Divorce » Read more 7 mins read

 If you are thinking of filing for a divorce in 2020, you should know that there are upcoming changes to the Divorce Act.
 Most of these changes are aimed at better protecting the interests and rights of children.